PAGE EIGHT

 “And the truck… how much damage was done to the truck?”
 Peter asked as anger began building up inside of him.

 “Insurance?”
-Peter shouted, “I don’t have any insurance,” he continued, as he picked up one of the chairs and threw it against the wall.
+Peter shouted.
+“I don’t have any insurance,” he continued, as he picked up one of the chairs and threw it against the wall.

-Jason had been standing quietly in the doorway but finally broke down in tears, as he walked over and stood next to the officer.
+Jason had been standing quietly in the doorway but finally broke down in tears as he walked over and stood next to the officer.
 He had never seen Peter this upset and did not know what he should do.
 The officer put his hand on Jason’s shoulder and tried to calm him down.

-“Look son,” he said to Peter, “I know things look bad right now but in time it will look better.”
+“Look, son,” he said to Peter, “I know things look bad right now, but in time it will look better.”

 “Peter!
 What’s wrong with you?”
-Jason asked, tearfully.
+Jason asked tearfully.

 “Get out of here, Jason.
 I don’t need anyone here right now!
-Especially not you, get out and leave me alone.”
+Especially not you—get out and leave me alone.”

 “You don’t have to worry about me,” Peter responded coldly, wiping the tears from his face.

 It was late afternoon before the social worker came to pick him up from the children’s home.
-“You must be Jason,” she said politely, “my name is Irene.
+“You must be Jason,” she said politely.
+“My name is Irene.
 Are you ready to go home now?”

-“I have been ready since this morning” Jason responded rudely.
+“I have been ready since this morning,” Jason responded rudely.

-“I know and I am really sorry, but I had a meeting to attend to in the morning and then I went to the hospital to see your mother and Robert.
-The Doctors say they should be fine but will have to stay there for a week or longer.
+The doctors say they should be fine but will have to stay there for a week or longer.
 I thought it best if you come back into town to visit them with your older brother in a few days.”

 “Thank you,” Jason responded when he realized he may have misjudged her.
-“Can we go to see Peter now?”
+“Can we go see Peter now?”

-“Sure we can Jason, just let me check you out of here.”
+“Sure we can, Jason.
+Just let me check you out of here.”

 There was a long period of silence as they drove out of town.
 “Are you always this quiet?”
 Irene asked.